(Written as of 2016)

 But the thing is even a cursory examination of the article would reveal how blatantly untrue it is.
 The person who supposedly uncovered this was called W.A.
 Stokins, which coincidentally sounds slot like “Waste Tokens”, who was presumably from Fuldigen, Hawaii, or “Fooled Again, HA”.

-But aside from that, the supposed criteria that had to be fulfilled to make this happen is joke in itself.
+But aside from that, the supposed criteria that had to be fulfilled to make this happen is a joke in itself.
 It’s ridiculous to think that Capcom would not only expect players to be able to face M. Bison without dealing or taking damage, but to be able to repeat this ten times; especially since a game allows for no more than four rounds in a single battle.
 Still, none of this stopped gamers from all around the world wanting to experience this for themselves, and making an already popular game into one of the most historically significant games in history; all because of an April Fools joke born from a simple translation error.
-If translated properly, the win quote that I mentioned earlier should say, “You must overcome the rising dragon punch to stand a chance”, referring to both Ryu and Ken’s iconic attack, which the western world knows best by it’s Japanese name, ironically; the Shoryuken.
+If translated properly, the winning quote that I mentioned earlier should say, “You must overcome the rising dragon punch to stand a chance”, referring to both Ryu and Ken’s iconic attack, which the western world knows best by its Japanese name, ironically; the Shoryuken.

-Due to this article greatly increasingly the status of Street Fighter II, Capcom would pay homage to it in a variety of different ways.
-Street Fighter II would go on to be re-released a staggering amount of times, effectively making it its own series; with the latest instalment being Super Street Fighter II Turbo: HD Remix for the PlayStation Network and Xbox Live Arcade.
+Due to this article greatly increasing the status of Street Fighter II, Capcom would pay homage to it in a variety of different ways.
+Street Fighter II would go on to be re-released a staggering amount of times, effectively making it its own series; with the latest installment being Super Street Fighter II Turbo: HD Remix for the PlayStation Network and Xbox Live Arcade.
 One such homage to the article was in Super Street Fighter II: The New Challengers, which features Ken’s fist being engulfed in flames whilst performing his version of the Shoryuken; just like Sheng Long.
 Another came with the release of Super Street Fighter II Turbo, which introduced a character inspired by Sheng Long.
 If players met certain criteria prior to the final battle against M. Bison, a new character would appear called Akuma, who would defeat M. Bison and challenge the player.
 If the player defeats Akuma, he will become a playable character.

 Finally, in Street Fighter IV, there’s another tribute paid, whereby Akuma’s brother, Gouken, featured as an unlockable character in the home port of the game.
 That all stemmed from when EGM tried to pull the Sheng Long trick again, by detailing how the character could be unlocked in Street Fighter III.
 They also explained that Gouken is Sheng Long’s alias; but that time, no one fell for it.